awais786/mysite/README.md

 the additional characters required for the constraint name may cause that name to exceed the limit, resulting in an error.`

+This issue appears only for django32 with mysql8.

 # step 1
 docker-compose up